greg-raven/Uncommon-Sense/_drafts/staging.md

 It is not the function of the government to keep the citizen from falling into error; it is the function of the citizen to keep the government from falling into error.
 Robert H. Jackson

 The very purpose of a Bill of Rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
 One's right to life, liberty, and property, to free speech, a free press, freedom of worship and assembly, and other fundamental rights may not be submitted to vote; they depend on the outcome of no elections.
-Justice Robert H. Jackson
+Robert H. Jackson

 Very commonly in ages when civil rights of one kind are in evidence --- those pertaining to freedom of speech and thought in, say, theater, press, and forum, with obscenity and libel laws correspondingly loosened --- very real constrictions of individual liberty take place in other, more vital areas: political organization, voluntary association, property, and the right to hold jobs, for example.
 Robert Nisbet